-10 Things Not To Give Up During Pregnancy
+10 Things Not to Give Up During Pregnancy

 You spent all that time getting busy while trying to conceive.
 But many moms-to-be think once they’ve succeeded, their sex lives need to take a backseat until after baby arrives.
 Not true!
 Sex will not cause a miscarriage or harm the baby in any way, says Mark Bland, MD, Novant Health obstetrician and gynecologist.
 In fact, early miscarriages are usually related to chromosomal abnormalities.
-Plus, the baby is protected by amniotic fluid and the strong muscles of the uterus, so it doesn’t feel anything when you and your hubby are getting romantic.
+Plus, the baby is protected by amniotic fluid and the strong muscles of the uterus, so they don’t feel anything when you and your partner are getting romantic.
 (Though baby may get a bit of an endorphin rush from the hormone boost!)

 The same holds true for you.
-“The general rule is that whatever you were doing before you were pregnant — running, swimming, lifting weights — is fine,” says Bland.
+“The general rule is that whatever you were doing before you were pregnant—running, swimming, lifting weights—is fine,” says Bland.
 “If you can talk while working out, then you’re exercising at the right pace.
-And even if a woman never worked out before getting pregnant, she should start some type of routine once she is expecting — even if it’s just walking.”
+And even if a woman never worked out before getting pregnant, she should start some type of routine once she is expecting, even if it’s just walking.”

 Kristin Mallon, a mom of three and a board-certified nurse-midwife in Hackensack, NJ, says that working out releases endorphins, increases circulation and aids in beating fatigue.
 “It’s all essential to ease labor and prevent cesarean section and birth complications,” she adds.

 If you can’t start your day without a cup of Joe, you’re not alone.
 A recent poll found that 78 percent of people would rather give up alcohol, social media or sex with their spouse for a year (yes, an entire year!) rather than forfeit their morning coffee.